NVIDIAGameWorks/Opacity-MicroMap-Samples/README.md

 # OMM Sample

 *OMM sample* demostrates usage of Opacity Micro Maps in Raytracing.
 Sample details:
 - omm_sdk is used for OMM baking.
-Both CPU baker and GPU baker are supported in the sample: *todo: add_link*
+Both CPU baker and GPU baker are supported in the sample: https://github.com/NVIDIAGameWorks/Opacity-MicroMap-SDK
 - Rendering and Denoising are based on NRDSample: https://github.com/NVIDIAGameWorks/NRDSample

 ## Build instructions